 Note: As part of my conversion process, my rabbi requires that I write my religious autobiography, which is made up of a series of essays.
 I’m posting these essays here, as well, to share my journey.
-I’m nearing the end of this process and will soon meet the beit din (rabbinical court) who will decide my Jewish “fate.”
-If my request for conversion is approved, I’ll then enter the mikveh and, when I emerge, I do so as a Jew.
+I’m nearing the end of this process and… Continue Reading “Essay: Why I want to become Jewish”

 Had I not turned off my alarm at 6:30a and then accidentally slept until 9:08a, this would have been the most perfect of Sundays.
 Despite my proclivity of alarm avoidance (third time this long holiday weekend), I managed to have the kind of Sunday… Continue Reading “Some Sundays are nearly perfect”